Brands & content that

 Pixel Relish recipes are client- and audience-specific.
 Each includes ingredients serving audience wants and needs while furthering brand rapport, however the spices (aka, tools) used per recipe and thus specific flavor achieved varies client to client, audience to audience, strategy to strategy, and thus project to project.

-Add a bit of Pixel Relish to your next project — perhaps as a complement to your in-house efforts; perhaps as a stand-alone kit and kaboodle.
-Either way, let's unveil, build, and strengthen threads connecting you and your audience.
+Add a bit of Pixel Relish to your next project — as a complement to in-house efforts, or as a stand-alone effort.
+In either case, let's unveil, build, and strengthen what connects you to your audience.

 For your…